Loading guide

 Tips

 Yes.
-You describe who needed care and their situation.
-The doctor assesses and can issue a certificate.
-Useful when you can't leave to see a GP.
+You describe who needs care and their situation.
+The doctor assesses and issues a certificate confirming the person required care.
+This is especially practical when you can't leave the unwell person to visit a GP.

 Get a carer's leave certificateThis information is for general educational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional before making decisions about your health.
 Content on this page has been reviewed by AHPRA-registered Australian doctors but does not replace a personalised medical consultation.